guanyimeng/WakeUpAI/README.md

 ## Usage

-(Details on how to run the application, e.g., `python -m wakeupai.webui` or using uvicorn/gunicorn if it's a web app, will go here.)
+(Details on how to run the application, e.g., `python -m src.webui` or using uvicorn/gunicorn if it's a web app, will go here.)

 ## Configuration